Was I a recruiter for Don Quixote?

 We want to hear what you think.
 Contact us at firstname.lastname@example.org.
 And if you've enjoyed what you've read, please consider donating to support our work:Donate

 Samuel R. Friedman is a lifelong social activist and long-time socialist.
 His writings on social justice topics include about 50 publications on workers’ movements, how we might create socialism, political economy, racism or social movements—including Teamster Rank and File (Columbia University Press, 1982) and What happened in Ukraine (2015).
 He currently is a research professor of Population Health at a leading New York university and previously the Director of the Institute for Infectious Disease Research at National Development and Research Institutes in New York.
 He has published two books of poetry (most recently A Precious Residue: Poems that Ponder Efforts to Spark a Working-Class Socialism in the 1970s and After, as well as several chapbooks and many individual poems.
 He is the author of over 500 publications on HIV, COVID-19, STI and drug use epidemiology, prevention, and harm reduction.
-He is a member of the Tempest Collective, Jewish Voice for Peace, the Central Jersey Coalition against Endless War, and the People’s CDC.
+He is a member of the Tempest Collective, Jewish Voice for Peace, the Central Jersey Coalition against Endless War, the People’s CDC, and the Ukraine Solidarity Network.
 He can be reached at email@example.com.